JDonnellyCodeInstitute/weather/README.md

 - __The Strategy Plane__
   - Defining Goals and User Needs:
     - Our goal is to provide a user friendly web app that allows users to search by location for various weather factors including wind speed, humidity and temperature.
-    - User needs are clear aesthetically pleasing presentation of the required information, easy and logical site navigation, such as use of the search bar, and some interactivity.
+    - User needs are clear, aesthetically pleasing presentation of the required information, easy and logical site navigation, such as use of the search bar, and interactivity via responsive data points and a table of additional information.

 - __The Scope Plane__
   - Determining Features and Content: